 Setting Up Input Arguments

-Access the Input Arguments tab in the Compound Action Editor to add, edit, or remove them.
+Access the Input Args panel in the Compound Action Editor to add, edit, or remove them.
+Click the Input Args button in the editor header to open the panel.
 Each argument needs a name, data type, optional description, and required flag.
 Saving updates the config instantly.

 1. Create New: Click “Create New” to open a new form to create an argument.